ClaraShade/Number_to_date/README.md

 # Number_to_date
-For my professional use, I needed to extract a date from serial number of the product.
+This is a small script to extract a date from serial number of the product, designed by my previous workplace.
-The serial number looks like this "YYMMDDXXX", the first six digits correspond to date of production, the last three digits are the number of panel in the LOT.
+The serial number must be in a form of 'YYMMDDXXX', where the last three digits corresponds to the ID in the LOT.
-I took a file with bunch of serial numbers and created file with corresponding dates.
+It takes the .xlsx file with bunch of serial numbers in the first column and creates the .xlsx file with corresponding dates in the firs column.

+PIP installation required: openpyxl